aoterodelaroza/acpdb/README.md

 ~~~
 INSERT STRUCTURE name.s
+  FILE file.s
   XYZ file.s
+  POSCAR file.s
   SET {set.s|set.i}
 END
 ~~~
-Insert a molecular structure with key `name.s` from xyz file `file.s`.
-This structure belongs in set given by key `set.s` or integer ID `set.i`.
+Insert a molecular structure with key `name.s`.
+The new structure belongs in set given by key `set.s` or integer ID `set.i`.
+There are three possible ways of passing the structure file with name `file.s`.
+If the XYZ keyword is used, read the file as a molecular xyz file.
+If POSCAR is used, read the file as a crystal POSCAR file.
+If FILE is used, let acpdb detect the format (xyz or POSCAR) and read it as a molecule or crystal depending on the result.

 ### Deleting Data